Team-BHP > Shifting gears

 Hope the car will reach Bangalore safe and sound.
 And hope you will found the permanent solution for the breakdown.
 Thanks for the detailed information of shipping, Good luck and waiting for the next part

-Vikash Kumawat is offline
+Vikash Kumawat is online now

 Old 20th July 2024, 22:56 #225